orbitalquark/textadept/docs/api.md

 Map of all messages used by Textadept to their localized form.
 If the localized version of a given message does not exist, the non-localized message is returned.
 Use `rawget()` to check if a localization exists.
-Note: the terminal version ignores any "_" mnemonics the GUI version would use.
+Note: the terminal version ignores any "_" or "&" mnemonics the GUI version would use.

 ---
 <a id="_M"></a>